 Anyone who looks seriously at climate issues should recognize that the consequences of climate change are very uncertain.
 My own view, defended in my first post here, is that they are sufficiently uncertain to raise serious doubts about the sign as well as the size of the effect, that warming due to human production of greenhouse gases might well make us better off rather than worse off.
 My belief that the net effect of climate change might be positive is consistent with the current scientific orthodoxy, although I attach a higher probability to the possibility of net positive outcomes and pay more attention to it than most.
 Rennert et. al. 2022, an article recently published in Nature and currently being considered by the EPA as a possible basis for regulatory decisions, attempts to estimate the net cost from producing an additional ton of carbon dioxide.
 Its Figure 2 shows the probability distribution, according to its calculations, for the net cost.
 The far left end of the distribution is below zero, representing the possibility of a net positive effect.

 Even if I am wrong and the effect is almost certainly negative, how negative it will be is very uncertain.
 CO2 emissions might fall sharply due to increases in the cost of fossil fuels or decreases in the cost of alternatives.
-For a given value of emissions, varying estimates of climate sensitivity imply at least a factor of two range for the resulting temperature.
+For a given value of emissions, varying estimates of climate sensitivity imply at least a factor of two range for the resulting temperature increase.
 For a given increase in temperature, the effect on humans depends on what humans will be doing for the next century.
 The effect of climate on agricultural output is difficult to predict; Rennert found it large and negative, one of the previous studies found it positive.
 Diking against a meter of sea level change could be a serious problem for Bangladesh if it happened tomorrow.
 If Bangladesh follows the pattern of China, where GDP per capita has increased more than seventy fold since Mao's death, by the time it happens they can pay the cost out of small change.

 A possible response to this point is to argue that uncertainty is no argument against action.
 One should simply replace the uncertain range of outcomes with the best estimate one can provide of its expected value, the average of costs weighted by their probability, and act as if that were the known consequence of warming.